aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/extensions/css.md

 ## In-line CSS

-You can provide valid CSS attributes to any of the [MOOSE markdown extensions](moose_flavored_markdown/index.md#MooseDocs-extensions) markdown extensions (e.g., !listing).
+You can provide valid CSS attributes to any of the commands within a [MOOSE markdown extension](moose_flavored_markdown/index.md#MooseDocs-extensions) (e.g., `!listing`).
 In general, it is possible to set "id" and "style" attributes via the options following the command.

 ```
 !listing test/tests/kernels/simple_diffusion/simple_diffusion.i id=diffusion style=float:right;padding-left:20px;width:300px